Origen-SDK/o2/README.md

    intentionally fails the precheck.

 When Python is selected, the workflow builds and merges the supported Linux and Windows wheels before publishing them to PyPI.
-When Rust is selected, it runs `cargo publish --dry-run --locked` before publishing the crate to crates.io.
+When Rust is selected, the workflow installs the current stable Rust toolchain and runs
+`cargo publish --dry-run --locked` before publishing the crate to crates.io.
 When both are selected, their manifest versions must match, all builds and validation must pass, and Python is published before Rust.